Is Christ the Creator in Hebrews 1:10?

 Vs. 13 But [de] to which of the angels has he ever said. . .

-The author’s use of kai and de throughout this chapter, together with the absence of the word palin in Hebrews 1:10, shows that this verse is the start of a new argument and thus not connected to the quote about the Son in vss.
-8-9.
-The structure of the final argument is very similar to Hebrews 10:37-39, which also launches into a standalone quote about the Father coming in judgment and then draws a contrast with the people of God using the word “but” (de):
+Since the kai in vs. 10 is not followed by palin like it is in vs. 5, the author is most likely beginning a new contrast between the angels and the Son.9 The structure of the third contrast above is very similar to Hebrews 10:37-39, which also launches into a standalone quote about the Father coming in judgment and then draws a contrast with the people of God using the word “but” (de):

 |Hebrews 1:10-14 (NET)||Hebrews 10:37-39 (NET)|